 1. Follow up leads

 Most sales are going to come in the aftermath of the exhibition, so have a plan of attack!
 Don’t be afraid to follow up potential contacts, leave it a day or two, then shoot out some short, friendly emails to remind them of you.
 If you can remember something specific you discussed, even better.
 Talking about something that involves or interests them will hopefully get the dialogue going.
 It’s a good idea to make bites about your leads during the exhibition.
 Ask for a Business Card from your prospects and when they leave, pop a few notes alongside their details so you can follow up with ease later on.

 2. Blog and promotion

 What did you learn about your exhibition experience?
 Is there anything you’d do differently next time or was there something another exhibitor did that you’d love to try?
-Jot down a few notes so you remember these thoughts for next time, as well as look at similar events and if asked, pass on feedback to the organisers so they can improve on the experience if you decide to return.
+Jot down a few notes so you remember these thoughts for next time, as well as looking at similar events and if asked, pass on feedback to the organisers so they can improve on the experience if you decide to return.